Please note that I do not use social media direct messages.

 Thank you for connecting me into your social media world.
 I enjoy social media as a way of staying in touch with the work of artists and colleagues, as well as family and friends, across Australia and around the world.
 Together, we can harness our thinking and develop the ideas that stimulate important public discussion.

 I keep social media social, and I try to take time to join public social media discussions when I can, as well as live-tweeting key public forums and events to extend their impact.
-For its ease of information-sharing, uncluttered design, and emphasis on brevity, Twitter is my preferred platform.
-I also have a Facebook Page.
+For its ease of information-sharing, uncluttered design, and emphasis on brevity, Twitter is my preferred platform, and I’m not on Facebook.
 Quite often I’m checking in on social media only while I’m in transit between meetings, which is not the best context for responding to your specific matter or formally recording the outcomes.

 Please note that I do not:

-- read nor respond to social media direct messages including Facebook Messenger, LinkedIn messages, Twitter or Instagram DMs; sadly it’s impossible to disable these, and so I include a prominent note in my bios for each platform, while the Facebook Page sends autoresponders to key FAQs – please note that I do not monitor these accounts
+- read nor respond to social media direct messages including LinkedIn messages, Twitter or Instagram DMs; sadly it’s impossible to disable these, and so I include a prominent note in my bios for each platform

 - participate in dispute discussions – even and indeed especially when I have been tagged into a thread on the expectation that I will participate, mediate or resolve